leezer3/OpenBVE-Documentation-Hugo/content/en/routes/csv/_index.md

 ## <a name="preprocessing"></a>■ 3.
 Preprocessing

 Before any of the commands in the route file are actually interpreted, the expressions are preprocessed.
 The first thing done is to replace any occurrences of the $-directives within an expression from right to left.
-The $Chr, $Rnd and $Sub directives may be nested in any way, while $Include, $If, $Else and $EndIf must not appear inside another directive.
+The $Chr, $Rnd and $Sub directives may be nested in any way, while $Include, $If, $ElseIf, $Else and $EndIf must not appear inside another directive.

 {{% warning-nontitle %}}